Today – Walking Football, Cricket & Netball 🙂

 In 2012, Tracey’s husband, Chris, had recently turned 50 and was fast becoming a couch potato; egged on by his Football Coach son Joe, he decided to give it a go.
 Having got over the initial hurdle of “I am shattered, how unfit have I become”, Chris began to play regularly, and the enjoyment and satisfaction soon became clear, as energy levels, fitness and enthusiasm for doing something other than the gym took hold.
 Tracey was then able to gain support from her employer at the time (Age UK North Staffordshire) to undertake a pilot programme to see if there was any interest in the activity.

 From one member (thanks to Paul Luke for coming along, providing that extra inspiration to do this) others started to join (including Keith who was handed a leaflet whilst watching his grandson play on a Sunday morning) and soon the indoor hall was full, meaning that we could go outside and play on the big man’s 3G pitch, like the professionals do!

 By the end of 2013 we had about 15 regulars, and in mid-2017 this had grown to 30+ regular attendees, regardless of the weather.

-CCWF is now independent of Age UK and is now associated with WASSP Staffordshire (www.wassps.co.uk) and provides Netball and Cricket activities as a further extension of the WASSPS organisation.
+CCWF is now independent of Age UK and is now associated with WASSPS CIC (Walking Activities, Sports and Social Programmes for Staffordshire as a Community Interest Company), providing Football, Netball and Cricket activities.